Registering for Courses

 Last Day to Withdraw

-Last day to withdraw each term depends on course start date.
-Contact the Registrar for details.
+Depends on course start date.
+Contact the Registrar

 After the course withdrawal deadline, the course remains on the academic record and the course instructor assigns a grade based on the course's usual grading criteria.
 For courses that do not run the full term, the drop and withdrawal deadlines will be adjusted accordingly.